aigrowthtools/aigrowthtools.github.io/_tabs/privacy-policy.md

 ### B) Cookies

-**AI Growth Tools** uses cookies — small text files stored in your browser — to improve your experience on our site.
+**AI Tool Growth** uses cookies — small text files stored in your browser — to improve your experience on our site.

 **Types of cookies we use:**